State Law Guide · Updated January 2026

 Quick Answer

-In Texas, you can cancel dealer add-on products at any time.
-Refunds must be issued within 46 days.
+In Texas, you're entitled to a pro-rata refund of unused GAP insurance and warranty products when your loan is paid off early.
+Refunds must be issued within 60 days.
 You can sue in Small Claims Court for up to $20,000.

 Key Texas Provisions